formio/help.form.io/_paragraphs/intro/howworks/formembeds.md

 ```<formio src="userRegisterForm"></formio>```

-For more information on how to embed forms in an application or directly into a website go to [Application Embedding](/embedding/).
+For more information on how to embed forms in an application or directly into a website go to [Angular Embedding](/api/#angular/).